Ventilation Systems Explained: A Complete Guide

 These are standalone units installed room-by-room, often through the external wall, with built-in fans and a heat exchanger.

-✅ Pros: Quick to install, no ductwork required
+- Pros: Quick to install, no ductwork required

-✅ Good for: Single-room applications, retrofits, or where full MVHR ducting is impractical
+- Best for: Single-room applications, retrofits, or where full MVHR ducting is impractical

-❌ Not suitable as a whole-house solution for most homes
+- Not suitable: As a whole-house solution for most homes

-❌ Often fails to meet Part F ventilation flow rates in new builds
+- May not meet: Part F ventilation flow rates in new builds

 Key Mechanical Ventilation Components (Know What You’re Installing)

-Air Valves (Supply & Extract)
+Air Valves (Supply and Extract)

+Supply valves deliver filtered air to bedrooms, living rooms, and offices.
+Extract valves remove stale air from kitchens, WCs, and utility rooms.
 Proper positioning and balancing are essential for efficient airflow and compliance.

 Filters